Pooja K Reddy, MD, MS

 Prior to her faculty appointment, Dr. Reddy earned a BA in Economics from the University of Virginia prior to pursuing her medical education at Emory University School of Medicine.
 She completed her residency in Pediatrics at The Children's Hospital at Montefiore and clinical fellowships in Pediatric Gastroenterology and Advanced Transplant Hepatology at NewYork-Presbyterian Columbia University Medical Center.
-During this time, she pursued funded formal training in Patient Safety research and earned a Master's degree in Epidemiology from the Columbia University Mailman School of Public Health.
+During this time, she pursued formal training in Patient Safety research and earned a Master's degree in Epidemiology from the Columbia University Mailman School of Public Health.
 Dr. Reddy is board certified in Pediatrics, Pediatric Gastroenterology, and Pediatric Transplant Hepatology.

 Dr. Reddy's clinical practice is focused on the management of pediatric patients with a range of liver diseases including neonatal cholestasis, biliary atresia, rare metabolic diseases, viral hepatitis, liver tumors including hepatoblastoma, and autoimmune liver disease.
 She has completed advanced training in the management of pediatric liver and intestinal failure and is experienced in caring for patients both prior to and after undergoing liver, intestinal and multi-visceral transplants.
 Dr. Reddy performs several procedures including percutaneous liver biopsy, endoscopy, variceal band-ligation and colonoscopy.
 While caring for patients, she aims to educate both her patients and their families as they work together toward shared decision-making and optimal treatment outcomes.

-During Dr. Reddy's research interests include patient safety, quality improvement and assurance, as well as epidemiology and outcomes of pediatric liver diseases and transplant.
+Dr. Reddy's research interests include patient safety, quality improvement and assurance, as well as epidemiology and outcomes of pediatric liver diseases and transplant.
 During her time as a Patient Safety Research Fellow, she focused on utilizing health information technology to prevent medical errors and improve the quality and efficiency with which patient care is delivered.
-She is currently supported by the Empire Clinical Research Investigator Program (ECRIP) to continue her work with Dr. Jason Adelman MD., MS. to detect and ultimately prevent order errors in computerized order entry systems by evaluating the accuracy of an automated wrong-dose detection measure.
+She continues this work as part of the Empire Clinical Research Investigator Program (ECRIP).

 Trainee Travel Grant Award, Society for Pediatric Liver Transplantation, 2021